 Polymerase chain reaction (PCR) is a molecular biology technique that amplifies a DNA base pair sequence that is unique to the organism being identified.
 The DNA or RNA region of interest (usually 150-230 base pairs) is extracted from the specimen and amplified to several orders of magnitude (billions of copies).
 TEM-PCR™ is a proprietary technology that accomplishes the task of DNA amplification in a multiplex format; e.g. amplifying the DNA or RNA of multiple organisms in a single reaction.

-• Delivers one-day results • Identifies bacteria regardless of recent antibiotic use • Offers simplicity of single sample collection • Identifies difficult to culture pathogens • Yields greater than 95% analytical sensitivity and specificity
+• Delivers one-day results • Identifies bacteria regardless of recent antibiotic use • Offers simplicity of single sample collection • Identifies difficult to culture pathogens • Yields a high level of sensitivity and specificity

 When a gene is detected on a Diatherix Eurofins Panel, the clinician should consider the presence of the particular gene identified and adjust his/her choices of antibiotics accordingly.
 The presence of a gene that can produce a resistance mechanism may not always be seen in phenotypic assays that are a part of routine culture and antibiotic susceptibility testing.
 Many of the genes that Diatherix-Eurofins Panels detect are not always expressed and may be inducible when antibiotics are used for which there is a gene present.
 There is no way to predict the time required to induce resistance as this may be dependent upon the concentration of antibiotic used and the duration of coverage.